One-on-One & Pairs | In-Person | 60 to 120 minute classes

 Perhaps you have always wanted to try Yoga, but have felt a little intimidated by the practice, or are unsure of your abilities, or perhaps you have experienced an injury or illness that limits your abilities.
 One-on-One classes provide a safe, nurturing and supportive environment in which you can develop your skills and confidence.
 You will receive direct guidance and support, and the class will be tailored to suit your unique intentions, needs, abilities and preferences.

-Our One-on-One Yoga class options range from 60 minutes to two hours (the standard is 75 minutes), and prices can be found here.
+Chloe's One-on-One Yoga classes range from 60 minutes to two hours (the standard is 75 minutes), and prices can be found here.